gabrielrowan/gabrielrowan/README.md

 ## Background

 I decided to career change into software development after 3 years working in first line technical support.
-I loved the problem solving aspect and wanted to understand how technology worked under the hood.
-After teaching myself coding for 9 months, I decided to do a Full-Stack Development bootcamp at iO academy.
+I loved the problem solving aspect and wanted to understand how technology worked under the hood

 ## Technologies I've worked with